sukesh-ak/Apache-NuttX-Getting-Started/README.md

 # Getting Started with Apache NuttX on Windows

+## What is APACHE NUTTX?
+Apache NuttX is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint.
+Scalable from 8-bit to 64-bit microcontroller environments, the primary governing standards in NuttX are POSIX and ANSI standards.

-Getting Started with Apache NuttX on Windows 11 using WSL2 running Ubuntu
+## Get started with Apache NuttX on Windows 11 using WSL2 running Ubuntu
+- Install & Setup tools required to run Apache NuttX
+- Compile and run NuttX shell called `nsh`
+- Compile and run LVGL GUI Demo on NuttX

 ## Installing pre-requisites
 ```bash